sophies927/Olive/examples/[TEMPLATE]/README.md

 *Note: You can run the optimization for a locally saved model by setting the `model_id` to the path of the model.*

 ## Test Inference
-To test inference on the model, run the script with `–inference`:
+To test inference on the model, run the optimization script with `–inference` as follows:
 ```
 python [insert model .py file name]  --config [insert model .json file name] --inference
 ```

 *Notes:*
-- You can provide your own prompts using `--prompt argument`.
-For example:
+- *You can provide your own prompts using `--prompt argument`.
+For example:*
   ```
   python [insert model .py file name] --config [insert model .json file name] --inference --prompt "Language models are very useful" "What is the meaning of life?"
   ```
-- `--max_length` can be used to specify the maximum length of the generated sequence.
+- *`--max_length` can be used to specify the maximum length of the generated sequence.*
-- Use `CUDA_VISIBLE_DEVICES` to specify the GPU to run the inference on.
-For example:
+- *Use `CUDA_VISIBLE_DEVICES` to specify the GPU to run the inference on.
+For example:*
   ```
   CUDA_VISIBLE_DEVICES=6 python [insert model .py file name] --config [insert model .json file name] --inference
   ```